DexiangZhang/RadioShack-2.0-Demo-Web-App/README.md

 ### Goal-1: As a user, I want to create a user account when clicking the `New User` button so that I can log into my account securely

-- subtask: create a form group that allows the user to input the user's detail and a `New User` button that allows the user to submit the data to the backend when finish
+- [x] subtask: create a form group that allows the user to input the user's detail and a `Sign Up` button that allows the user to submit the data to the backend when finish
 - [x] subtask: create a backend API that accepts the data in JSON format from the HTTP body and store new data in the user database
 ---

 ### Goal-2: As a user, I want to log into my account, so that I can purchase items on the website

-- subtask: create a form group that allows users to enter his/her account's username and password with the `Login` button to submit the data to the backend
+- [x] subtask: create a form group that allows users to enter his/her account's username and password with the `Login` button to submit the data to the backend
 - [x] subtasK: write a validation code that compares the user's input and actual data in the database when clicks `Login` button
 - subtask: create a UI that when the result of the comparison fails, pop up a red error message.
 If successful, switch the page to the actual item page
 ---

 ### Goal-3: As a user, I want to logout my account securely when clicking the `Logout` button, so that no one uses my account except myself

-- subtask： create a `Logout` button on the upper-right hand corner near the username
+- [x] subtask： create a `Logout` button on the upper-right hand corner near the username
-- subtask: write the code that allows the user to switch to the login page when the user presses the button
+- [x] subtask: write the code that allows the user to switch to the login page when the user presses the button
 ---

 ### Goal-4: As a user, I want to display all the products with their quality and the products that are been sold out, so that I know which item is popular and how many are left for the remaining product